ULB-Darmstadt/shacl-form/README.md

 ```typescript
 validate(ignoreEmptyValues: boolean): Promise<boolean>
 ```
-Validates the form data against the SHACL shapes graph and displays validation results as icons next to the respective inut fields.
+Validates the form data against the SHACL shapes graph and displays validation results as icons next to the respective input fields.
 If `ignoreEmptyValues` is true, empty form fields will not be marked as invalid.
 This function is also internally called on `change` and `submit` events.

 ```typescript
 registerPlugin(plugin: Plugin)